 Key words: Lobbying, Regulation, Code of Conduct, European Union Member States, European Commission, European Parliament.

 The article explores the application of the codes of conduct for lobbyists in the European Union (EU) member states.
 The code of conduct was singled out of the other regulatory means because of the fact that it represents the essential principle of lobby regulation in the European Parliament and the European Commission.
 Therefore, the primary objective of this work was to evaluate the attitude of the member states towards this particular regulatory instrument.
-The research method was based on qualitative approach and detailed textual analysis of the codes, regulatory measures and other relevant documents dealing with lobbying regulations.
+The research method was based on a qualitative approach and detailed textual analysis of the codes, regulatory measures and other relevant documents dealing with lobbying regulations.
 The research results illustrate that the application of the code has not been extended in the member states yet.
 The authorities decided to apply it only in Lithuania and France.
 In addition to this, the possibility of introducing this instrument has been discussed in Ireland.

+Overall: clear and in an academic register; some informal expressions and verbosity could be eliminated.

 2. Ph.D. research outline